 Understanding these core concepts and architecture patterns will help you leverage dxflow's full potential for distributed computing and workflow orchestration.

-dxflow is designed as a lightweight, distributed computing platform that enables seamless orchestration of data and compute workflows across heterogeneous computing environments.
+dxflow is designed as a powerful and flexible workflow engine built with a modular architecture that enables seamless orchestration of data and compute workflows across heterogeneous computing environments.

 dxflow follows a layered, modular architecture designed for flexibility and scalability: